USEPA/CMAQ/DOCS/Release_Notes/aero7_overview.md

-# AERO7/7i
+# Overview of AERO7 and AERO7i

-**Author/P.O.C.:**, [Havala O. T. Pye](mailto:pye.havala@epa.gov), Computational Exposure Division, U.S. EPA
+[Havala O. T. Pye](mailto:pye.havala@epa.gov), U.S. Environmental Protection Agency

 ## Brief Description

-Aero7/7i builds on the aero6 module.
-Updates in aero7/7i include: improved consistency in terms of secondary organic aerosol (SOA) between carbon bond and saprc-based mechanisms, updated monoterpene SOA from photooxidation (OH and ozone), uptake of water onto hydrophillic organics, and reorganization of anthropogenic SOA species.
-In addition, inorganic sulfate is consumed when IEPOX organosulfates are formed.
-All of the science updates are accomplished with a reduction in the number of species needed and thus accomplishes more robust predictions in less time than aero6.
+*Aero7* and *aero7i* build on the *aero6* module.
+Scientific improvements in *aero7/7i* include:
+* improved consistency in terms of secondary organic aerosol (SOA) between carbon bond and SAPRC-based mechanisms
+* updated monoterpene SOA from photooxidation (OH and ozone)
+* uptake of water onto hydrophillic organics
+* reorganization of anthropogenic SOA species
+* inorganic sulfate is consumed when IEPOX organosulfates are formed Fewer species are required for *aero7/7i*, so more robust predictions require in less computation time than *aero6*.

 ### Species updates